 Good point.
-Molly sent me some questions that she wants answered, and I figured some of the rest of you might want answered, too.
-Here they are:
+Molly sent me some questions that she wants answered, and I figured some of the rest of you might want them answered, too.

 Miles, days, hours, campsites, etc.???

 2,049 miles.
 39 days of biking.
 57 total days of travel.
 29 camp sites.
 I was a guest in 11 different homes.
 I stayed at a hostel for 1 night.

 Name your top three spots along the coast.
 Photo or description required.

 If you’re gonna make me… I guess I would say Cape Kiwanda, Oregon, which was just a cool place to hang out on the beach.
 It was full of fishermen, surfers, and recreationalists.
 I really liked the stretch of Highway One from Leggett to Marin County.
 It felt most like a backroad–romplete with cows and cattle guards.
 The roads were quieter and I felt removed from the bustle of touristy towns and beaches.
 Lastly, Julia Pfeiffer Burns State Park (Big Sur), California was stunning.
 It has a beautiful collection of Redwoods and a crystal clear river–Big Surprise River.
 Who knows what you’ll find in that river–it could be anything from the meaning of life to people playing beer pong (see photo).

 Best biking meal on your journey?
 And, because I have to ask, what was the worst?